We are ready to transition from fossil fuel to electric vehicles – CILT-Ghana | Ghana News Agency

-Accra, May, 29, GNA – Mr Mark Amoamah, President of Chartered Institute of Logistics and Transport (Cilt – Ghana) says the Institute is ready and taking the necessary steps to transition from fossil fuel powered vehicles to electric.
+Accra, May, 30, GNA – Mr Mark Amoamah, President of Chartered Institute of Logistics and Transport (Cilt – Ghana) says the Institute is ready and taking the necessary steps to transition from fossil fuel-powered vehicles to electric.

 “I am well aware of the level of pollution, especially black carbon the logistics and transport sector generate through our operations.
 We have started talking to our sector players as part of preparations and we are ready to go with the timelines of the government,” he said.

-Already, experts have said that emission from vehicles is one of the major greenhouse gases, responsible for about three-quarters of global emissions and could linger in the atmosphere for thousands of years.
+Already, experts have said that emissions from vehicles are one of the major greenhouse gases, responsible for about three-quarters of global emissions and could linger in the atmosphere for thousands of years.

 In Ghana, medium and heavy-duty vehicles, for instance, constitute a major source of local air pollutants, including nitrogen oxides, carbon monoxide, hydrocarbons, and particulate matter.